FedeDP/Trashd/README.md

 ## Runtime dep
 Top directories trashing support requires UDisks2 available at runtime.
 This is needed to react to newly mounted filesystems.
 If UDisks2 is not available, topdir support will not work, ie: Trashd will only support home trash.

+## Availability
+Trashd is available for Archlinux users in AUR: https://aur.archlinux.org/packages/trashd-git/.

 ## Interface
 ### Methods